 A time for you to take a break and chat with Dr. Hou from the Counseling Center over a free cup of coffee or tea.
-Learn about campus resources, discuss tips for academic success and well-being, talk about personal experiences—positive or not-so-positive.
-Or just stop by to say Hi, you don’t need to have a particular topic in mind.
+Learn about campus resources, discuss tips for academic success and well-being, talk about personal experiences, positive or not-so-positive, or just stop by to say Hi.
 Feel free to come on your own or bring a friend along with you.

-Where: Homewood campus, find Dr. Hou at the Daily Grind – Brody Learning Commons
+Where: Homewood campus, find Dr. Hou at the Daily Grind in the Brody Learning Commons

 Friday International Student Coffee Break IS for international students who:

-- Wish to chat with Dr. Hou individually or as a small group.
+- Wish to chat with Dr. Hou individually or in a small group.

 - Don’t feel they need to go to the Counseling Center.

 - Are not currently in counseling at the Counseling Center.